Chicken and Cheese Taquitos Dorados

-Those taquitos dorados are the ultimate appetizer for your gatherings.
+Those taquitos dorados are the ultimate Mexican appetizer.
 Made with corn tortillas and filled with a flavored chicken and cheese mixture, then baked to perfection to achieve that crispy texture everyone loves.

-I made those chicken and cheese taquitos dorados using shredded chicken leftovers from a previous recipe, but you can also use chicken rotisserie or turkey leftovers for this recipe.
+I made those chicken and cheese taquitos dorados using shredded chicken leftovers from a previous recipe, but you can also use chicken rotisserie or turkey leftovers, both works perfectly!

 In Spanish, taquitos mean “little tacos”, and dorado means “golden”, which refers to the color of those tacos.
 In Mexico, we like to use lots of diminutives so when we say “taquitos” it doesn’t necessarily mean a little taco or rolled tacos, for us, is just a way of naming them.